varadero cuba

 Getting to Varadero

 Varadero is one of the most accessible beach destinations in Cuba.
-Wherever your Cuba itinerary takes you, you’ll have no trouble getting to Varadero.
-Here’s what to know about getting to Varadero.
+Wherever your Cuba itinerary takes you, you’ll have no trouble getting to Varadero, especially from Havana:

 Varadero is located about two hours east of Havana, making it a perfect day trip from Havana but an even better overnight trip.
 The easiest option for transport from Havana to Varadero is by Viazul buses.
 Buses depart from the central bus terminal in Havana (Terminal de Omnibuses), near the Plaza de la Revolución.